Beyond the Surface: How Deep Content Inspection Uncovers Hidden Threats

 For files containing executable code or scripts, DCI performs in-depth examination:

-Control flow mapping tracks the logical progression of code execution to identify unusual patterns that might indicate malicious intent.
-HP Wolf Security research from 2024 found that 78% of malware employs unusual control flow patterns specifically designed to confuse analysis tools.
+• Control flow mapping tracks the logical progression of code execution to identify unusual patterns that might indicate malicious intent.
+Security research has found that malware often employs unusual control flow patterns specifically designed to confuse analysis tools.

-API and system call analysis identifies what functions the code attempts to access, flagging suspicious activities like attempts to disable security features, establish persistence, or exfiltrate data.
-Recent analysis by CrowdStrike identified an average of 11.3 suspicious API calls in malicious documents, compared to 0.4 in legitimate business files.
+• API and system call analysis identifies what functions the code attempts to access, flagging suspicious activities like attempts to disable security features, establish persistence, or exfiltrate data.
+Research has shown that malicious documents often contain significantly more suspicious API calls than legitimate business files.

 Content Reconstruction